 For a good introduction to a partial preterist view, Jonathan Welton has made his book “Raptureless” available for free online.
 Or you can check out “Victorious Eschatology,” which was my introduction to the partial preterist view.
 Welton’s book “The Art Of Revelation” is a very understandable explanation of the book of Revelation.
 If you prefer listening, you can check out Gary DeMar or Dr. Kenneth Gentry on Youtube.
 Just try searching their names with phrases like “Matthew 24,”“The Beast,” “antichrist,” “man of lawlessness,” “Revelation,” “Olivet discourse,” “Great Tribulation” “debate,” etc.

 Remember that the partial preterist view does see scripture passages like 1 Corinthians 15, 1 Thessalonians 4, Matthew 25 (usually), and others as references to Jesus’ return in our future.
 But it maintains that many scripture passages which are confused with Jesus’ future return are actually past events.

-Next week I’ll share why I don’t expect a single, future “antichrist” figure to take over the world.
+In the next post, l share why I don’t expect a single, future “antichrist” figure to take over the world.
 And for those who’d like to explore other views that may also be simpler and more coherent than the popular pessimistic teachings, I’ll link to a book from a friend who is not a partial preterist but still holds a lot of views in common with me.

-Then we’ll look at a few statistics in an article called “It’s Hard To Argue That The World’s Not Getting Better!”
+Then we look at a few statistics in an article called “It’s Hard To Argue That The World’s Not Getting Better!”
 And we’ll go on from there to talk more about believing prayer for nations to turn to Christ.